-- 1. Students interested in pursuing either a Directed Study or Tutorial must submit the following for approval before beginning the study: - a) A statement explaining the reason for the request; and - b) A syllabus that has been created in collaboration with the faculty member who will be supervising.
+- 1. Students interested in pursuing either a Directed Study or Tutorial must submit the following for approval before beginning the study: - a) A statement explaining the reason for the request - b) A syllabus the student has created in collaboration with the faculty member who will be supervising.